Hurricane Irma blasts Cuba after leveling Caribbean islands

 State of emergency declared

-Just to the north, Anguilla, a 90-square kilometer island that is one of several British overseas territories in the Caribbean, "received the hurricane's full blast," according to British Foreign and Commonwealth Office Minister Alan Duncan.
+Just to the north, Anguilla, a 90-square kilometer island that is one of several British overseas territories in the Caribbean, "received the hurricane's full blast," according to UK Foreign and Commonwealth Office Minister Alan Duncan.

 The US and British Virgin Islands were also pummeled by Irma.
 Pictures from St. Thomas, the most populated of the US Virgin Islands and a popular tourist destination, showed extensive damage.